bimdata/documentation/src/viewer/reference/native_plugins.md

 - name: `viewer3d-parameters`

-A plugin as un button that allows to configure highlight, edges and spaces visibility.
+A button plugin that allows to configure highlight, edges and spaces visibility.
-Parameters are saved in local storage
+Parameters are saved in local storage.

 ## 2D parameters

 - name: `viewer2d-parameters`

-A plugin as un button that allows to configure door openings and space names.
+A button plugin that allows to configure door openings and space names.
-Parameters are saved in local storage
+Parameters are saved in local storage.

 ## 2D measurements

 - name: `measure2d`

-A plugin as un button that allows to measure distances, angles and surfaces in the 2D viewer Measurements are saved in local storage
+A button plugin that allows to measure distances, angles and surfaces in the 2D viewer Measurements are saved in local storage.